amccartney/github-for-journalists-nicar20/README.md

 ## Terms explaiend

-* master: Main branch of your repository, the default branch if you dont create others.
+* `master`: Main branch of your repository, the default branch if you dont create others.
-* branch: Use a branch to isolate development work without affecting other branches, basically means you are creating a new version of the repository.
+* `branch`: Use a branch to isolate development work without affecting other branches, basically means you are creating a new version of the repository.
-* fork: A fork is a copy of a repository.
+* `fork`: A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
-* pull request: Pull requests let you tell others about changes you've pushed to a repository and the receivers can then decide whether to merge your changes.
+* `pull request:` Pull requests let you tell others about changes you've pushed to a repository and the receivers can then decide whether to merge your changes.
-* merge conflict: Conflicts happen when the same lines in a file eidted by two people, or if one developer deleted a file while another developer was modifying it.
+* `merge conflict`: Conflicts happen when the same lines in a file eidted by two people, or if one developer deleted a file while another developer was modifying it.
 In these cases, Git cannot automatically determine what is correct.

 ## Create a personal Github page?